 Abarrotes Delirio--great pantry gifts.
 Preserves, honey and the most gorgeous teas.

-Contramar--also a must.
-Lunch only.
+Contramar--a must for lunch only.
 Best seafood in the city.
-Try the tuna tostadas and save room for dessert.
+Try the tuna tostadas and save room for their most gorgeous desserts.

 Amaya--superb and stylish restaurant in up-and-coming Juarez.
 Everything we ate was phenomenal.